-All of these can be good reasons to get media coverage, but you should stick to the main reason you’re writing the press release.
-Although it might seem like a good opportunity to mention other information about your company, a press release is specific to piece of news about your company.
+All of these can be good reasons to get media coverage, but you should stick to the main reason you’re writing the release.
+Although it might seem like a good opportunity to mention other information about your company, a news release is specific to piece of news about your company.
 Journalists can check out your website home page and Public Relations info to learn more about your company.

 4. Give more detail, add a quote